The gig economy has arguably revolutionised the labour market, allowing short-term contracts or freelance work as opposed to permanent jobs.

 The FW Act broadly states that sham contracting occurs when a person knowingly or recklessly misrepresents an employee-employer relationship into an independent contracting relationship.
 For companies that are found to be engaged in sham contracting the company may be fined up to $63,000.00 per breach and any directors or key persons involved in the breach may be fined up to $12,600.00 per breach.

-Notwithstanding the risk, there was a recent case – Michael Kaseris v Raiser Pacific V.O.F.
+Notwithstanding the risk, there was a recent case which tested the validity of the gig economy – Michael Kaseris v Raiser Pacific V.O.F.
 FWC 6610 (Uber Decision), where an Uber driver alleged that he was an employee, rather than an independent contractor.
 The facts of the Uber Decision were as follows:

 - There was a written Services Agreement between the driver and Uber;